 When you get to the top, you've got more responsibilities.
 More money, yes, but more chaos and time-sucks that come with additional power, finances, and obligations.

 When I say sacrifice, I don't mean sacrifice the time with your family to chase a dollar.
 I'm saying the opposite.

 Well, I'm saying to structure your time so that you don't have to sacrifice as much with your family.

-- Wake up 1-2 hours earlier than the rest of your family.
-Take that time to work your business, do paperwork, get in a workout, or whatever you need to do to kick-start a killer day.
+- [If you can,] wake up 1-2 hours earlier than the rest of your family.
+Take that time to work your business, do paperwork, get in a workout, or do whatever you need to do to kick-start a killer day.

-- Make "personal time" happen.
-When I was a kid, my parents didn't set boundaries for my brother and me.
-If we wanted to hang all over Mom all day, we could.
-I found that lack of structure really hurt me come the late teen years when I was out on my own and never had "alone time".
+- [Or] make "personal time" happen.
+When I was a kid, my parents didn't set boundaries for my brother and I. If we wanted to hang all over Mom all day, we could.
+I found that lack of structure really hurt me come my late teen years when I was out on my own and never had "alone time" prior.
 Nor structure...